brandur/sorg/content/fragments-drafts/webhook-signatures.md

 I'm really excited to say that last week we released support for signed webhooks.
-This has been a feature that users have requested for a long time, and which we've wanted to provide for approximately forever.
+This has been a feature that users have requested for a long time, and which we've wanted to provide for even longer.
 We're certainly not doing anything new or novel by providing them, but signatures are an incremental improvement that makes the product just a little bit better.

 As a bit of background, webhooks are a very convenient transport mechanism for a real time update, but also